 To ensure youth can participate in the NYTD survey, the Service Provider shall attempt to contact and maintain contact information for youth eligible for Chafee services between 18 and 23.
-More details regarding the NYTD survey elements and reporting can be found in the Service Standards.
+The service standards provide more details regarding the NYTD survey elements and reporting.